4.1 GROUNDS INSPECTIONS

 4.5.2 HOLIDAY LIGHTS CONTEST.
 Each Holiday season AMH recognizes and awards prizes to Tenants who have shown holiday spirit by decorating their housing unit.
 Categories are: white lights and multi-colored.
 Contestants are nominated by JBER residents.

 4.5.3 OTHER SEASONAL DECORATIONS.
 Seasonal decorations must be removed within two weeks after that season/holiday has passed.
+Decorations should refrain from depicting gruesome, violent, or sexually explicit scenes.
 Aurora does not promote the use of real pumpkins during Halloween.
 JBER may allow for pumpkins to be placed outside during set times, however this is entirely at the discretion of command.
 Please refer to the JBER website and facebook page for further guidance.

 4.6 FENCES.
 Tenants are not authorized to extend, or heighten any existing fences in housing areas.
 Tenants are not allowed to construct additional fencing.
 This includes installing dog kennels or dog runs.